 I started on my path to self-love probably around the time I had my first child.
 I was comfortable with my body after having Arlo but it was easy to love that post-partum body as it weighed less than it did before I got pregnant with him.
 Due to him not sleeping and breastfeeding constantly, plus me having to cut dairy due to his dairy allergy I ended up about 20lbs under the weight I was when I got pregnant with him.
 Yes it was a more wobbly and stretched body but for the most part I was cool with it

 I’m now 2.5 years on from having my second child.
 I’m now about 4lbs under the weight I was when I got pregnant with my first child.
 However, my ‘happy weight’ is about 7-9lbs under what I am right now.
-I’ve felt a bit uncomfortable with my body the past year but instead of trying to lose weight.
+I’ve felt a bit uncomfortable with my body the past year.
 I want to fix the problems in my head.

 It’s not about weight or looks